-- 6 See this in practice at the AEGN on page 38 - 7 See this in practice at The Wyatt Trust on page 32
+6 See this in practice at The Wyatt Trust on page 32

-12 | Learn from best practice climate funding
+Learn from best practice climate funding

 Climate philanthropy is incredibly diverse and there is no one "right way" to do it.
 However, some key practices will put you on a quicker pathway to impact.
 The AEGN interviewed more than 40 climate leaders and funders and synthesised this into 14 insights for impactful funding.
 How many of them already guide your funding?